- What we collect

 Without doubt however, was the significance of the items he collected and frequently ‘boosted’ through imaginative tall tales.
 Examining key acquisitions made over decades, this illustrated lecture will test the stories surrounding them and what this can tell us today.

+The Treasures Curator is supported by the Australian Government's Catalyst-Australian Arts and Culture Fund.
 A Treasures Gallery Access Program, supported by National Library Patrons.

 Treasures Talk - A Life in 10 Acquisitions